Residents discuss their caseloads on the McLean Schizophrenia and Bipolar Disorders Inpatient Unit, a major clinical rotation of the PGY2 year.

 Residents spend six weeks on this Resident-as-Teacher Rotation, providing clinical and educational oversight to the PGY1s, supervising, teaching, and coordinating daily activities.
 They also complete a Quality Improvement Project during the rotation.

-The rotation on the Geriatric Psychiatry Inpatient Service at McLean Hospital provides residents with clinical skills relevant to treating geriatric patients with dementia and other degenerative and neuropsychiatric illnesses.
+The Geriatrics rotation includes 3 weeks of inpatient geriatrics, and provides residents with clinical skills relevant to treating geriatric patients with dementia and other degenerative and neuropsychiatric illnesses.
 Most, if not all, patients have significant medical co-morbidity and residents learn to integrate biological, psychological, and sociocultural factors in caring for these complex patients.
-Residents are taught to gather, organize and integrate data into a comprehensive treatment plan.
-They also implement treatment and follow-up care as required.
-The training provides residents with opportunities to develop knowledge, clinical skills, sensitivity to cultural diversity, and professional principles.
+Residents also spend 1 week in the Geriatric Psychiatry Outpatient Program at McLean, conducting new evaluations and follow-up visits for older adults with a wide range of neuropsychiatric disorders.

 The rotation on the Proctor House I unit at McLean Hospital (Inpatient Unit of the Alcohol and Drug Abuse Treatment Program) provides residents with clinical skills relevant to treating acutely ill patients with alcohol and/or drug use disorders, often complicated by co-occurring psychiatric or medical conditions, in an inpatient setting.
 Residents learn to conceptualize alcohol and drug dependence in terms of biological, psychological, and sociocultural factors.
 They are taught to gather and organize data, integrate these data within a comprehensive formulation, formulate a treatment plan, and implement treatment and follow-up care as required.
 The training provides residents with opportunities to develop knowledge, clinical skills, sensitivity to cultural diversity, and professional principles.